THE POETS SPEAK:

 DIG in Saugerties, the Golden Notebook and Catskill Art & Office Supply in Woodstock and Mother Earth’s Storehouse in Kingston.

 Adult tickets for the concert are $18 purchased in advance and $22 at the door.
 Tickets for children 18 and under are half price.
-Online sales have ended, but tickets can be obtained at the door or at the following locations: The Golden Notebook and Catskill Art & Office Supply in Woodstock, DIG in Saugerties, and Mother Earth’s Storehouse in Kingston.
+Ticket sales will begin approximately one month before the concert.